jordanlewis/gcassert/README.md

 testdata/inline.go:22:	sum += notInlinable(i): call was not inlined
 ```

-Inspecting each of the listed lines will show a `// gcassert` directive
+Inspecting each of the listed lines will show a `//gcassert` directive
 that wasn't upheld when running the compiler on the package.

 ## Directives

 ```
-// gcassert:inline
+//gcassert:inline
 ```

 The inline directive asserts that the following statement contains a function